William Platt: Early years

 Platt was educated at Marlborough College and the Royal Military College, Sandhurst.

 On graduating from the latter, Platt was commissioned as a second lieutenant into the Northumberland Fusiliers in August 1905.
 From 1908 to 1914, he served on the North-West Frontier in India where he won the Distinguished Service Order (DSO) and was mentioned in despatches for the first of six such citations.
 Platt was promoted to lieutenant in June 1909 and captain in November 1914.

 First World War

 From 1914 to 1918, Platt fought in France and Belgium on the Western Front during the First World War.
 Between 1915 and 1916, he was appointed brigade major of the 103rd (Tyneside Irish) Brigade, a Kitchener's Army formation, and was promoted brevet major in December 1916.
 Between 1916 and 1917, Platt was a General Staff Officer Grade 2 (GSO2) of the 21st Division, another Kitchener's Army formation.
 In 1917, he was made a GSO2 of II Australian and New Zealand Army Corps in France.
 This corps was later reformed as the British XXII Corps.
-In 1918 he was appointed GSO1 in the temporary rank of lieutenant-colonel.
+In July 1918 he was promoted to temporary lieutenant colonel and appointed GSO1 of the 37th Division.